German cuisine: German cuisine in other countries

+Influence of immigration to German cuisine

 Elements of international cuisine (apart from influences from neighbouring countries) are a relatively recent phenomenon in German cuisine, compared with other West European states.
 Colonial goods shops spread only in the 19th and early 20th centuries and brought luxury goods like cocoa, coconuts, rare exotic spices, coffee and (non-herbal) tea to a wider audience.

 The first wave of foreigners coming to Germany specifically to sell their food specialties were ice cream makers from northern Italy, who started to arrive in noticeable numbers during the late 1920s.
 With the post-World War II contacts with Allied occupation troops, and especially with the influx of more and more foreign workers that began during the second half of the 1950s, many foreign dishes have been adopted into German cuisine — Italian dishes, such as spaghetti and pizza, have become staples of the German diet.
 In 2008, there were around 9,000 pizzerias and 7,000 Italian restaurants in Germany.
 The pizza is Germany's favourite fast food.

-Turkish immigrants have introduced Turkish foods to Germany, notably döner kebab.
+Turkish immigrants have introduced Turkish foods to Germany, notably the modern döner kebab.
 In November 2017, it was estimated that 1,500 döner kebab shops were present in Berlin and in circa 16,000 in whole Germany.

 Arab (mostly Syrian, Lebanese or Moroccan), Chinese, Balkan, Japanese (especially Sushi) and Greek (especially Gyros) restaurants and bars are also widespread in Germany.

 Indian (especially Curry dishes), Vietnamese, Thai, and other Asian cuisines are rapidly gaining in popularity since the early 2000s.
 Until the late 1990s many of the more expensive restaurants served mostly French inspired dishes for decades.
 Since the end of the 1990s, they have been shifting to a more refined form of German cuisine.

 Before 1990, the cuisine from East Germany (1949–1990) was influenced by those of other nations within the former Communist bloc.
 East Germans traveled abroad to these countries on holiday (and vice versa as well), and soldiers coming to East Germany from these countries brought their dishes with them.
 A typical dish that came to the East German kitchen this way is Russian Soljanka.

 Food industry

+Overview

 Germany is the third largest agricultural producer in the European Union and the third largest agricultural exporter in the world.
 In 2013, German food exports were worth around EUR 66 billion.
 Several food products are internationally known brands.

+German retailers

+Aldi and Schwarz Gruppe(Lidl) are Europe's largest retailers.